Asitsp/Financial-report-Q-A/README.md

 # Financial-report-Q-A

-This chatbot helps you with financial questions and analyzes numerical data.
+This chatbot helps you with financial questions and analyzes numerical data from financial reports.
 It can also make predictions about the future and compare information between different companies.

 **Key Features:**